Farre-lab/syntenyPlotteR/README.md

 `library(tidyverse)`

-The reformat.descrambler function also requires the stringR package included in the tidyverse collection of packages shown above or alternatively install using:
+The reformat.syntenyData function also requires the stringR package included in the tidyverse collection of packages shown above or alternatively install using:

 `install.packages("stringr")`
 `library(stringr)`

 ## Input files

-### DESCHRAMBLER output file format for reformat.deschrambler function
+### Alignment output file format for reformat.syntenyData function

-If chromosome alignment was performed using DESCHRAMBLER please input the .map file
+If chromosome alignment was performed using DESCHRAMBLER please input the .map file If chromosome alignment was performed using inferCARs please input the inferCARs output file

 ### Example file format

 ![alt text](https://github.com/marta-fb/syntenyPlotteR/blob/master/vignettes/images/example.deshrambler.output.png?raw=true)

-### Alignment file input format for draw.eh, draw.ideogram, and draw.pairwise functions
+### Alignment file input format for draw.eh, draw.ideogram, and draw.linear functions

 Please provide a file for the alignment synteny blocks following this format, separated by tabs